slavvy-coelho/Liquor-For-You-during-COVID-19/README.md

 <br>
 ### Running Instructions:
-Make a folder and store the data 'bcl-data.csv'
+Make a folder and store the data 'bcl-data.csv' and 'app.R' in the same.
+Run the R file on the browser.

+Here's a snapshot of the output: